 And even though I know now that our relationship was based on a lie, I can’t help but remember the good times.
-I remember the day we met, and the way my heart swelled when we first touched.
-I also remember the way my lips, mouth, eyelids and throat also swelled.
+I remember the day we met and how my heart swelled when we first touched.
+I also remember the way my lips, mouth, eyelids, and throat also swelled.
 It was a feeling unlike anything I’d ever experienced.
-Maybe it was because I’d never felt true love before, or maybe it was because I grew up in a city with limited access to nature, but either way I knew then that this relationship was special.
-In fact, to this day I still get butterflies in my stomach whenever we see each other.
-Yes, I’ll admit it’s probably because there’s a huge hole in the bag and I’ve swallowed some of the bees, but that hole isn’t nearly as big as the hole in my heart.
+Maybe it was because I’d never felt true love before, or maybe it was because I grew up in a city with limited access to nature, but either way, I knew then that this relationship was special.
+In fact, to this day, I still get butterflies in my stomach whenever we see each other.
+Yes, I’ll admit it’s probably because there’s a huge hole in the bag, and I’ve swallowed some of the bees, but that hole isn’t nearly as big as the hole in my heart.
 Which is also full of bees.

 I suppose a few of you may have seen this coming, and even voiced your doubts early on in the relationship.
 Though I ignored them, I wasn’t unaware of the concerned whispers behind my back: “Is she sure about this?” and “Has she stopped taking her meds?” and “OH MY GOD BRENDA, YOU KNOW I’M DEATHLY ALLERGIC TO BEES — WHY WOULD YOU BRING THAT HERE???”
 But no matter how many times I heard it, or how many people went into anaphylactic shock as a result, I just wasn’t ready to face the truth.
 I guess I was blinded by love.
 And also, as I mentioned earlier, my eyes were completely swollen shut for most of our marriage.